rameshksh/angular2rc-webpack-workshop/README.md

 Execute following command in order to create moviesdb on local machine.
 > use moviesdb

+Now Test by inserting some data
 > db.movies.insert({name : test})

+Retrive data
 >db.movies.find({})

+We are ready to run application.
 Now execute following cmd to run server.
 > npm run server.